Genesys Email Routing (CE16) for Genesys Engage cloud

 |All of the following required:||At least one of the following required:||Optional||Exceptions|

-- Genesys Infomart and GCXI in place for historical reporting.
+- Genesys IWD DataMart and GCXI in place for historical reporting.

-- Pulse will be used for real-time reporting.
+- Pulse is used for agent specific real-time reports.